New Brunswick, New Jersey: A Visitors Guide

 The driving force behind the growth and culture of New Brunswick has been the cooperative effort amongst academia, and the public and private sectors.
-These entities include Rutgers University, the oldest state university in America and a group of prominent pharmaceutical and health care industry.
+These entities include Rutgers University, the oldest state university in America, and a group of prominent pharmaceutical and healthcare industries.
+Whether you're exploring the historic sites, enjoying the entertainment, and the outdoors, or savoring delicious meals, New Brunswick, NJ has something to offer every visitor.

 Alfa Art Gallery